wikimedia/labs-tools-stashbot/README.md

 - Updating Phabricator tasks mentioned in `!log` irc massages
 - Providing summary information for Phabricator manifest, differential, and pholio objects mentioned in irc messages
-- Logging `!log` messages to a MediaWiki wiki
+- Writing `!log` messages to a MediaWiki wiki
 - Posting `!log` messages to Twitter

 Install